 Image credit: Mike Schultz via clarkcountytoday.com

-The Vancouver Farmers Market will be open from 9am-3pm on July 4th (Note: the first hour is reserved for seniors and those with underlying medical conditions).
-It is located on 8th and Esther St. in downtown Vancouver.
+The Vancouver Farmers Market will be open from 9am-3pm on Saturday, July 3rd, and from 10am-3pm on July 4th.
+It is located on 8th and Esther St. in downtown Vancouver, WA.

 The market features a variety of products from local farmers, artists, and makers.
 You can find anything from fresh produce and prepared foods, to flowers, pet treats, and accessories.

-You are welcome to bring your fur baby with you, as the Vancouver Farmers Market is pet friendly.
+You can even bring your fur baby with you, as the Vancouver Farmers Market is pet friendly.

-Check Out the 100 Year Celebration and July Farm Days at Pomeroy Farm
+Check Out July Farm Days at The Pomeroy Farm

 Image Credit: Pomeroy Living History Farm via vbjusa.com

-Pomeroy Farm will be hosting its July Farm Days and 100 Year Celebration of the Historic Log House on both July 4th and 5th, from 11am to 4pm.
+The Pomeroy Farm will be hosting its July Farm Days on Saturday and Sunday July 3rd and 4th, from 11am to 5pm.